Table of contents of the article:

 SEO: A Marathon, Not a Sprint

-SEO is a process that requires patience, consistency and a holistic approach.
-Unlike advertising campaigns that generate immediate visibility, SEO is a marathon that requires a long-term investment.
-This methodology focuses on optimizing various elements of a website, such as content quality, usability, page loading speed and internal and external link structure, as well as the authority of who writes what.
+SEO is a process that requires patience, consistency, and a holistic approach.
+Unlike advertising campaigns that generate instant visibility, SEO is a marathon that requires long-term investment.
+This methodology focuses on optimizing various elements of a website, such as content quality, usability, page loading speed, internal and external link structure, as well as the authoritativeness of the content creator.

 The main goal is to improve organic visibility in search engine results, such as Google.